 Brokers are regulated entities with legal obligations to their clients.

-In the United States, brokers must be registered with the Securities and Exchange Commission (SEC) and are overseen by the Financial Industry Regulatory Authority (FINRA).
-Individual brokers must pass licensing examinations, most commonly the Series 7 exam, before they can legally execute trades on behalf of clients.
 Every registered US broker-dealer is required to be a member of the Securities Investor Protection Corporation (SIPC), which protects client funds up to $500,000, including up to $250,000 in cash, in the event of broker insolvency.
 SIPC protection does not cover market losses, only the loss of assets due to a broker's failure.
-Regulatory frameworks vary by country.
-Investors using international platforms should confirm the regulatory status of any broker before opening an account.

 Broker vs Exchange: What Is the Difference?

-A stock exchange is the marketplace where buyers and sellers meet — the NYSE, Nasdaq, and London Stock Exchange are examples.
+A stock exchange is the marketplace where buyers and sellers meet.
+The NYSE, Nasdaq, and London Stock Exchange are examples.
 An exchange sets the rules, lists securities, and matches orders.

 A broker is the entity that gives you access to that marketplace.
 The exchange does not interact with individual investors directly.
 The broker does.
 Think of the exchange as the venue and the broker as the door that lets you in.